mchen237/IS477-Course-Project/README.md

 Ethical and Legal Considerations: This dataset comprises aggregate, national-level statistics without individual-level information, minimizing privacy concerns.
 However, several ethical considerations do apply, such as the economic aggregates that may mask inequality and differential impacts across populations, the global averages may obscure important regional variations in emissions responsibility and climate vulnerability, historical emissions data reflect cumulative contributions to climate change which raises questions of historical responsibility versus current emissions levels, and finally, population statistics which may have involved sensitive nationality and residency questions for displaced people.

+License: This dataset does not include a formal open-data license.
+The dataset was shared on Kaggle without a specific license defaulting it to all-rights-reserved status.
+Therefore the raw data is not redistributed in this repository.
+Instead, we provide instructions for independent download and only share our findings for educational purposes.

 Data quality: [500-1000 words] Summary of the quality assessment and findings.